How to Avoid/Prevent Dry Sockets

 What is Dry Socket?

 Dry socket is a rare condition that can occur after a tooth extraction where there is inflammation of the jawbone (or alveolar bone).
-Also known as “alveolar osteitis,” the condition is relatively rare, occurring in only about 2% of tooth extractions, with the most common occurring after a wisdom tooth extraction.
+Also known as “alveolar osteitis,” the condition is relatively rare, occurring in only about 2% of tooth extractions, with the most commonly occurring after a wisdom tooth extraction.

 What Causes Alveolar Osteitis?